hazadus/node-messenger/README.md

 # Node Messenger

-Real time messaging web app built using Node and Next.js.
+Real time messaging web app built using Node, Apollo and Next.js.

 ## Frameworks and libraries used